erhanertem/App-the-wild-oasis-website/README.md

 - React server component (RSC) architecture

-  - Data fetching @ RSC
+  - Sharing data @ RSC
+    - Server-component(SC) to Client-component(CC) flow
-  - Share fetched data between a server-component(SC) and client-component(CC)
+      - Passing fetched data from via propping
+      - Using children propping
+    - Client-component(CC) to Server-component(SC) flow
+      - Sharing filter state via URL (searchParams)
+        - usePathname() hook
+        - useSearchParams() hook
+        - useRouter() hook
   - Use CC in a SC
     - Use 'use client' directive in CC when CC passes a server boundary
   - Use SC in a CC